 These blocks (total of 96 credits with each credit carrying about 25 hours of work, inclusive of 20 contact hours) emphasise the structures and functions of various human body systems, along with the pathophysiology, pathology, microbiology, immunology, radiology and management of common diseases of the systems through an integrated approach to biological, behavioral and population sciences.
 Other threads running through these blocks are public health and epidemiology issues, basic clinical skills and clinical interpersonal skills.
 Teaching of these blocks consists of lectures, PBL tutorials, practicals, clinical skills training sessions, clinical visits, group work and workshops.
-In addition to the continuous assessment via PBL tutorial or in-class performance, presentations and visit or project reports, summative examinations are held at the end of Years 1 and 2.
+In addition to the continuous assessment via PBL tutorial or in-class performance, presentations and visit or project reports, summative examinations are held in Year 1.

-3. Clinical Clerkships (15 and 39 credits)

-These clerkships (total of 237 credits with each credit carrying about 25 hours of work, inclusive of 20 contact hours) aim at strengthening students' clinical skills in history-taking and physical examination as well as allowing them to undergo intensive clinical training in various core specialties.
+3. Clinical Clerkships (15 and 39 credits) These clerkships (total of 237 credits with each credit carrying about 25 hours of work, inclusive of 20 contact hours) aim at strengthening students' clinical skills in history-taking and physical examination as well as allowing them to undergo intensive clinical training in various core specialties.
 They expose students to real clinical situations, offer them with hands-on opportunities to integrate the theoretical knowledge with practical experience under teachers' guidance and engage them to active patient care.
 Learning activities include lectures, clinicopathological conferences, patient care discussions, ward rounds, operating theatre sessions, attendance at educational meetings such as journal presentations, morbidity mortality conference, X-ray reviews, research-based activities, revision sessions and enhanced pre-internship training.
 Continuous assessment, including small group teaching performance, case reports, presentations, and logbooks, is adopted.
 Summative examinations are held at the end of General Clerkship and Assistant Internship.

-4. MBBS Enrichment Year/MBBS Elective (6 and 36 credits)
+4. MBBS Elective (6 credits)